How to View Gartner’s Financial Bias in Favor of Large Vendors

 There are three enormous problems with this analysis.
 I want to be very specific here because these issues could easily be overlooked.

-1. SAP BI/BW[1] has all of these quality problems, which have nothing at all to do with integrating and supporting multiple code bases, such as BW, Web Intelligence, Crystal Reports, and Dashboards.
+1. SAP BI/BW[1] has all these quality problems, which have nothing to do with integrating and supporting multiple code bases, such as BW, Web Intelligence, Crystal Reports, and Dashboards.

 2. What Gartner is referring to here is primarily the integration of the products from the Business Objects acquisition.
-It is well-known in the industry that SAP has done a bad job with Business Objects.
-Ever since Business Objects was acquired by SAP, the product has stagnated, prices have gone up, and customer support has declined; in other words, it has been a standard software vendor acquisition.
+It is well-known in the industry that SAP has done a lousy job with Business Objects.
+Since SAP acquired Business Objects, the product has stagnated, prices have gone up, and customer support has declined; in other words, it has been a standard software vendor acquisition.
 However, this report was written in 2013.
 Let us remember that Business Objects was acquired in 2007.
 Shouldn’t SAP have ironed out the integration by this point?
-Why is Gartner cutting SAP such an enormous amount of slack for a blownconfuse buyers right six years down the road?
+Why is Gartner cutting SAP such an enormous amount of slack for a confusing buyer right six years down the road?
 Finally, if it is not right after six years, when can we expect it to be right?

-3. Gartner is combining several issues, which will only serve to confuse buyers as to the nature of the problems with SAP’s Business Intelligence offerings.
+3. Gartner is combining several issues, which will only confuse buyers about the nature of the problems with SAP’s Business Intelligence offerings.
 Buyers cannot make good decisions when such a fundamental cause and effect is obscured in this manner.

 Gartner on SAP’s Lacking Support